Irène Jacob: Career

-In Paris, the 21-year-old drama student obtained her first film role in the Louis Malle film Au revoir les enfants (1987), playing the part of a piano teacher.
+In Paris, while a 21-year-old drama student, she obtained her first film role in the Louis Malle film Au revoir les enfants (1987), playing the part of a piano teacher.
 She followed her film debut with several French movies—mostly minor roles—over the next four years.

 Polish film director Krzysztof Kieślowski cast her in the lead role of his film The Double Life of Veronique (1991), the allegorical story of two young women, one in Poland and the other in France, both of whom are played by Jacob.
 For her performance, Jacob won the Best Actress award at the Cannes Film Festival.

 From 1992 to 1993, despite numerous offers from Hollywood that came in the wake of her success, including the lead role in Indecent Proposal, Jacob focused on smaller French films.

 Jacob gained international acclaim as the protagonist in Kieślowski's Three Colours: Red (1994), which received three Academy Award nominations for Best Director, Best Cinematography, and Best Original Screenplay.
 The film was also named Best Film or Best Foreign Film by the National Board of Review, New York Film Critics Circle Awards, National Society of Film Critics Awards, and Los Angeles Film Critics Association Awards.
-It received César Award nominations for Best Film, Best Actor (Jean-Louis Trintignant), Best Actress (Irène Jacob), Best Director (Krzysztof Kieślowski), Best Writing (Krzysztof Kieślowski and Krzysztof Piesiewicz).
+It received César Award nominations for Best Film, Best Actor (Jean-Louis Trintignant), Best Actress (Irène Jacob), Best Director (Krzysztof Kieślowski), Best Original Screenplay or Adaptation (Krzysztof Kieślowski and Krzysztof Piesiewicz).
 The New York Times included the film in its list of "The Best 1000 Movies Ever Made."

-Naturally an introvert, Jacob has the remarkable ability to express the emotional turmoil of her characters with very few words.
+Naturally an introvert, Jacob has the ability to express the emotional turmoil of her characters with very few words.
 This was very evident in her performance in Three Colours: Red, the third part of Kieślowski's trilogy.
 Jacob described her unique experience working with the Polish film director: